NOMINEE SERVICES

 Ultimately, passive business owners have many advantages when choosing this form of investment participation, especially when the participation is structured through legal entities such as LPs or trusts.
 But what are the most common scenarios for this activity?

-In all these scenarios, businesses rely on corporate nominee services such as Ascot to handle paperwork, reduce risks, and optimize costs.
+In all these scenarios, businesses rely on corporate nominee help such as Ascot to handle paperwork, reduce risks, and optimize costs.

 Usually not, but it depends on the business’s legal form (e.g., General Partnership or LLC).